Skip to main content

 While most thyroid nodules are benign (non-cancerous), some may be cancerous or have the potential to become cancerous over time.
 A thyroid nodule may simply be swollen tissue, an overgrowth of normal thyroid tissue, or a collection of fluid called a cyst.
 When the enlarged thyroid gland is large enough to see easily, it's called a goiter.

-What are thyroid nodule symptoms?
+What are symptoms of a thyroid nodule?

 You may be able to see a large nodule or goiter when you tilt your head back.
 You may only be able to feel it.
 Often, that little lump is the only symptom.
 But when they’re large or abundant enough, thyroid nodules start to press up against other parts of the neck, causing these symptoms: